The Corporate Immigration Review: Ghana

 - for a trading enterprise irrespective of whether it is wholly or partly owned by a non-Ghanaian, the minimum capital requirement is US$1 million and the enterprise shall be required to employ at least 20 skilled Ghanaians.

-There are benefits for business entities that register with the GIPC, including immigrant quotas and other investment guarantees.56
+There are benefits for business entities that register with the GIPC, including immigrant quotas and other investment guarantees.50

-Also, Ghana's investment laws protect investors against expropriation and nationalisation.
-Thus, a person who owns the capital of an enterprise may not be compelled by law to surrender that interest in the capital to any other person.57 Moreover, regarding disputes, where the investor and the government fail through discussion to reach an amicable settlement, the aggrieved party has the option to submit the dispute to arbitration.58
+In addition, Ghana's investment laws protect investors against expropriation and nationalisation.
+Thus, a person who owns the capital of an enterprise may not be compelled by law to surrender that interest in the capital to any other person.51 Moreover, regarding disputes, where the investor and the government fail through discussion to reach an amicable settlement, the aggrieved party has the option to submit the dispute to arbitration.52

 ii Skilled migrants

-Ghana does not have a skilled migrant policy; however, companies are allowed to recruit skilled migrants with specialised skills not readily available on the Ghanaian market.
+Ghana does not have a skilled migrant policy; however, companies can recruit skilled migrants with specialised skills not readily available on the Ghanaian market.
 Skilled migrants are issued work permits, usually valid for three to four years, and these specialised skills are expected to be imparted to the Ghanaian workforce during this period.

 Outlook and conclusions

-In conclusion, the economic outlook for the country is expected to continue to be positive and to attract foreign investment.
+In conclusion, the economic outlook for the country is expected to be positive.

 1 Paa Kwesi Hagan is managing partner at Globetrotters Legal.